jeffstride/idp/book_source/visualizations/geospatial.md

 ````{tab-set}
 ```{tab-item} Image
 One the top-left, you'll see a plot representing Electoral Votes by state.
-Were we to plot a geospatial plot of Population, we'd see something virtually identical and therefore a correrlation would be seen.
+Were we to plot a geospatial plot of Population, we'd see something virtually identical and therefore a correlation would be seen.
 One the top-right, you'll see a plot representing each state's size in square miles.

 ![election image](../_static/geo_correlation.jpg)